niccdias/markdown-cv/index.md

 ## Invited Talks
 `2022` "Is it Really that Easy?
 Reconsidering 'Easy' and 'Hard' Issues in American Politics."
 American Political Science Association Conference.

+"Speech Norms in Contemporary America: The Realities and Misperceptions of 'Cancel Culture'."
+Aarhus ’22 Conference on Online Hostility and Bystanders.

 "What Drives Cancel Culture?"
 American Political Science Association Conference.

 "Is it Really that Easy?
 Reconsidering 'Easy' and 'Hard' Issues in American Politics."
 Midwestern Political Science Association Conference.